 Anemia is a low level of healthy red blood cells (RBCs).
 RBCs carry oxygen from the lungs to the rest of the body.
 When RBCs are low, the body does not get enough oxygen.

 Aplastic anemia is a type of anemia caused by problems with bone marrow.
 It is a rare condition.
 It can range from moderate to severe, and in some cases, it can be life-threatening.

-Aplastic anemia is believed to be caused by the patient’s immune system attacking the bone marrow.
+Aplastic anemia is believed to be caused by the person’s immune system attacking the bone marrow.
 It slows down the production of blood cells.
 In some cases, aplastic anemia is a temporary side effect of a medication.
 It can be reversed if exposure to the cause is stopped.

 Factors that may increase your chances of having aplastic anemia include: